Education & training for service providers in Utah to promote sensitivity for complex life contexts when providing disability services.

 Utah service providers can join the network for FREE, and it includes:

-• Community of Practice Meetings every month with expert presentations and Q&A sessions
+• Community of Practice Meetings every month to learn from other professionals through presentation, discussion, and Q&A sessions

 Join now!